Supported by

 NJE is therefore compliant with the requirements for electronic publication of new species names of both the International Code of Zoological Nomenclature, https://www.iczn.org/, and the International Code of Botanical Nomenclature, https://www.iapt-taxon.org/icbn/main.htm.

-NJE values freedom of speech and encourages discourse on controversial subjects, but will not accept any articles that promote or are the result of any questionable activities, including but not limited to: practices that are unethical, dishonest, illegal, inhumane, detrimental to the environment, detrimental to species survival, detrimental to human rights and dignity, or represent blatant marketing, advertisement or plagiarism.
+NJE values freedom of speech and encourages discourse on controversial subjects, but will not accept any articles that promote or are the result of any questionable activities or harmful rhetoric.
+This includes but is not limited to: practices that are unethical, dishonest, illegal, inhumane, detrimental to the environment, detrimental to species survival, detrimental to human rights and dignity, or represent blatant marketing, advertisement or plagiarism.
 In cases where unethical practices only become apparent post-publication, the affected article may be retracted based on a decision by the Editorial Committee.

 Financial support